 Eliminate potential disruptions due to financial and regulatory noncompliance

-Kontron America, Inc. expects our suppliers to comply with our code of conduct or have a code of conduct which includes the elements of the Kontron Code of Conduct.
-A full listing of our code of conduct can be found at: https://www.kontron.com/about-kontron/sustainability/code-of-conduct-english-1.1.pdf
+Kontron America, Inc. requires that our suppliers to comply with our supplier code of conduct.
+A full listing of our code of conduct can be found at: https://www.kontron.com/about-kontron/contact-us/documents/Kontron_Supplier_CodeofConduct_EN.pdf

 This P.O. will be governed by the laws of the State of California, USA.